MichaelStephan/breakingchanges/README.md

 * Provide your customers with detail guides on what changes and how to migrate from one version to another
 * Always make sure that data being available in one version is also available in the next version.
 This must not require the customer to take action

+## What a customer can do to relieve himself

+Alhtough the introduction of a breaking changes requires a customer to migrate to the most recent version he could have taken precautions to keep the efforts to a minimum:

+* Be relaxed when doing schema checks, only check the fields you are really using
+* Be relaxed in your de-marshalling (JSON -> language specific DTO) processes, don't fail if there are unknown fields
+* Make sure to make your logic independent from other service's DTO objects
+* etc.

 ## Others thoughts

 * If a customer changes the behaviour or interface of an existing service with his extension the breaking change was caused by him and he has to deal with the implications.